 The University Scholars Program allows Xavier students from every college and major to be challenged with greater academic depth and rigor through a sequence of classes they choose to complement their major and core requirements.
-Scholars take six Honors courses over four years, five of which are chosen wholly by the student (to maximize a student's interests and schedule flexibility); the sixth course, HONR 300, is taken in the third or fourth year and is a multi-disciplinary exploration taught by two faculty from different departments that addresses big ideas that highlight connections between fields.
+Scholars take six Honors courses over four years, five of which are chosen wholly by the student (to maximize a student's interests and schedule flexibility); the sixth course, HONR 300, is taken in the second, third, or fourth year and is a multi-disciplinary exploration taught by two faculty from different departments that addresses big ideas that highlight connections between fields.
 Honors sections of courses highlight smaller enrollments and take advantage of interaction between Honors peers.
 They emphasize learning across the university and engagement with the world.

 Minimum requirements for a student to graduate with Honors as a University Scholar include:

 1. Scholars must complete any five courses with the Honors (HONR) attribute; these courses are expected to overlap largely with a student’s core requirements and/or a student’s major;

 2. Scholars must complete HONR 300 (a multidisciplinary “Connections” course taught by two faculty from different departments) in their junior or senior year;

 3. Scholars must maintain a cumulative 3.000 grade point average during their freshman year and a 3.200 cumulative grade point average thereafter.
 Note: only Honors courses with a C or above meet a Scholars requirement.
 Students whose grade point averages fall below these figures will be placed on probation within the Program and given a semester in which to bring up their grades.